-Module shall be SMBus/I2C slave to the host with 7 bit address 0x6A which is defined in NVMe base command part.
-FRU information shall be stored in either an EEPROM on PCB or a on-chip memory in ASIC, at 8 bit address 0xA6.
+The module shall be a SMBus/I2C slave to the host with 7-bit address 0x6A which is defined based on NMVe-MI simplified command interface.
+FRU information shall be stored in either an EEPROM on the PCB or in on-chip memory in the ASIC, at 8 bit address 0xA6.
 This bus shall support 100kHz, 400kHz and 1MHz mode.
-By default it shall run at highest speed that ASIC and EEPROM both can support.
+By default, it shall run at the highest speed among the three frequencies mentioned here.